This page was updated in August 2020.

 Best traditional play kitchen

-Pros: excellent quality, stable and sturdy, midsize means it’s not too intrusive and can be easily moved, straightforward assembly
+- Midsize means it’s not too intrusive and can be easily moved

 - Doesn’t include any pans

 This traditional midsize kitchen from Teamson comes in a mix of wood-look and bold colours and is a reliable, sturdy structure.
 It includes an oven with a see-through door that opens, plus a hob, microwave and shelves.
 It also has a speckled, granite-look countertop with a removable plastic sink and large cupboard to store plenty of kitchen kit.

 With a high back, it houses shelves, a couple of mini drawers and display space for play food and equipment.
 Knobs on the oven and hob twist with a satisfying click, and the clock has adjustable hands to help your child learn numbers and how to tell the time.

 Extras include a set of plastic spice jars and a spatula, and there’s even a plastic phone on the side to ‘call’ family or friends – a good way for them to source recipe inspiration or call for help when they’ve had a cooking disaster.